PradaLabs/EbolaCallCenterFunctionalSample/ebola-call-center-sampler/README.md

-appengine-skeleton
+Ebola Call Center Sampler
 =============================

-This is a generated application from the appengine-skeleton archetype.
+This is a demo for a call center in sierra leone, it show how to work with cloud and java tecnology this problem.